aaronzshey/comsc165/README.md

 # comsc165
-Where i keep all my assignments for comsc165
+Where I keep all my assignments for COMSC165